‘It just made me feel so good’: Senior prom a success - Shelby County Reporter

 “They played music from back in the ‘50s, ‘60s and ‘70s.
 That was back in my prime time,” he recalled.
 “They even played a song that I remembered dancing to in the sixth or seventh grade.”

 “I was the king of the twist.
-When they played that song, I got out there and did twist,” Carroll said.
+When they played that song, I got out there and did the twist,” Carroll said.
 “It was great.
 The whole dance was excellent and enjoyable for me.”

 Socialization and human connection is very important for people in general, but especially for seniors.
-Creating a safe and fun activities for them is more important than ever.
+Creating safe and fun activities for them is more important than ever.

 Lee said the organization plans to make this an annual community event to keep providing this kind of outing.